Two seconds might not seem like long. When it comes to your website, though, a lot can happen in that short span of time.

 How To Enable GZIP Compression in WordPress

 WordPress is CMS software, not a server configuration.
 However, if you run a WordPress website you can install a performance plugin that modifies server files for you.
 This is possible with performance optimization suites like WP Super Cache, WP Rocket, or PageSpeed Ninja.
-There’s also the Enable Gzip Compression, which does exactly what the name implies on Apache servers.
+There’s also Enable Gzip Compression, which does exactly what the name implies on Apache servers.

 Again, just because you can install and use a plugin doesn’t mean you have permission to change your server’s configuration.
 Consult the proper documentation or contact your host if you encounter problems enabling GZIP compression this way.